how to run a dispensary successfully

 Look, I get it; in any retail environment, you’re inevitably going to have to deal with a bunch of chads looking for “the strongest shit” for their upcoming bachelor party in which they’ll be smoking that infused blunt after a solid dozen beers and probably never touch weed again after due to the bad time they’ll inevitably have mixing herb and drunkenness.

-But there are also customers who look forward to their monthly trip to the dispensary the same way beard-totting IPA lovers look forward to seeing what new brews their local tap house has or how my mom gets excited to see what new books the local library has in.
+But some customers look forward to their monthly trip to the dispensary the same way beard-totting IPA lovers look forward to seeing what new brews their local tap house has, or how my mom gets excited to see what new books the local library has.

-Based on my interactions, there is a strong thirst for knowledge regarding cannabis.
+Based on my interactions, there is an intense thirst for cannabis knowledge.
 For one thing, it turns out things couldn’t be more opposite from what we were conditioned to believe growing up in America.

-So, ask a couple of questions, like “What are you looking for today” and based on the responses, try to ascertain the level of canna proficiency your customers have.
-If they are regulars, drop farm names or multiple favorite strains, and adapt your engagement accordingly to presume some proficiency.
+Ask a couple of questions, such as “What are you looking for today?” and, based on the responses, assess the level of cannabis proficiency your customers have.
+If they are regulars, drop farm names or multiple favorite strains, and adjust your engagement to reflect some proficiency.

 If your customer obviously hasn’t got a clue, don’t sigh in disdain but embrace the opportunity to educate them!
 The industry and, thus, the community won’t grow if it always acts like a private cool kids club.
-Knowledge is power, and people appreciate it when someone bestows such power upon them.
+Knowledge is power, and people appreciate it when someone bestows it on them.

 Personally, I think knowing about the farms that grow your product is key.
-Understanding the source of your craft product is of utmost importance in almost all passion niches like wine, coffee, whiskey, denim, heck, and even firearms!
+Understanding the source of your craft product is of utmost importance in almost all passion niches, such as wine, coffee, whiskey, denim, and even firearms!

-Just like with food and restaurants, people with discerning palates will naturally want to know where their product came from and how it was made.
+As with food and restaurants, people with discerning palates will naturally want to know where their product comes from and how it is made.

 Growers are getting advanced AF with their techniques, which is GREAT marketing material.
 Deep water hydro?
 Living soil?
 Cutting-edge full-spectrum LEDs or unique terroir outdoor soil?
 Enchant your customer while educating them at the same time!